 - Sand Boarding at La Paz Dunes – at sunset, sandboard down the 100 feet El Mogote Dunes with sea views as you board.

 Swimming with whale sharks is a magical experience.
-I first did it from Isla Holbox in Yucatan on the east coast of Mexico and I highly recommend adding it to your list of things to do in La Paz.
-The arrive in the bay of La Paz each year but it is seasonal and you will need a tour – the guides know where to find the whale sharks and will make sure you comply with the conservation rules.
+I first did it from Isla Holbox in Yucatan on the east coast of Mexico and I highly recommend adding it to your list.
+They arrive in the bay of La Paz each year but it is seasonal and you will need a tour – the guides know where to find the whale sharks and will make sure you comply with the conservation rules.
 I suggest this whale shark tour.

 Be aware, swimming with whale sharks is seasonal.
 The internet will give you mixed results on the official ‘season’ and it can wander a little depending on the year.
 Tours will typically sell from October through to May.
 However, at the beginning and end, the chances of seeing whale sharks is reduced.
 December to March are the true peak months.